Student Financial Aid

 Loans are funds that have to be paid back, usually after a student has graduated or left school.
 Students are asked to complete entrance and exit counseling requirements if they choose to borrow money through the student loan programs.

-Scholarships have varying criteria which may or may not include financial need and can often include academic achievement, community service, or major.
+Scholarships have varying criteria that may or may not include financial need and can often include academic achievement, community service, or major.

 The Office of Student Financial Aid may award a student a combination of grants, loans, and work to meet the student's need.
 At SF State, financial aid funds are provided by the federal government and the State of California.
 Scholarships can be awarded through the University or outside organizations.

 Applying for Financial Aid

 To determine what the student and family can pay towards the student's educational expenses, the student must apply for financial aid.
 The federal and state government have established formulas to compute the family's contribution based on information regarding the family's income, assets, and the number of family members in college.
 For a student who is considered to be dependent, the student and the parents complete the application.
 For students considered to be independent, the student and spouse (if married) complete the application.